Technical Founder & Software Engineer building products from zero to revenue

 Cloud Native — Serverless & Containerized

 Serverless-first on AWS: SST, Lambda, DynamoDB, EventBridge.
-Containers when they're the right tool, not by default.
-TypeScript and Go for most of what I write.
-Elixir when the problem fits.
+Containers when they're genuinely the better tool.
+TypeScript and Go for most of what I write, Elixir when the problem fits.
 Infrastructure lives in code, not in someone's head.

 AI & Agent Systems in Production

 I'm past the demo stage.
-Multi-agent orchestration, custom tools wired into real APIs, guardrails that catch things before they hit prod.
-Agents run in my own business daily — lead gen, code review, the boring parts of operations.
-If one dies, I know about it within the hour.
+Agents run in my own business every day: lead gen, code review, the boring parts of operations.
+Custom tools wired into real APIs, guardrails that catch problems before they reach prod.
+If one dies, the monitoring tells me within the hour.

 Got a system that needs to actually work?